Cape Charles, Virginia

-Cape Charles is a town / municipal corporation in Northampton County, Virginia, United States.
-The population was 1,009 as of the 2010 Census.
+Cape Charles is a town/municipal corporation in Northampton County, Virginia, United States.
+The population was 1,178 as of the 2020 Census.

 History

 Cape Charles, located close to the mouth of the Chesapeake Bay, on Virginia's Eastern Shore, was founded in 1884 as a planned community by railroad and ferry interests.
 In 1883, William Lawrence Scott became president of the New York, Philadelphia and Norfolk Railroad Company (NYP&N), and purchased three plantations comprising approximately 2,509 acres from the heirs of former Virginia Governor Littleton Waller Tazewell.
 Of this land, 40 acres were ceded to the NYP&N, and 136 acres went to create the Town of Cape Charles (technically known as the "Municipal Corporation of Cape Charles").
 Some of this land, named Cape Charles for the geographical cape found on the Point and headland to the south, Scott sold to the Railroad Company to serve as the southern terminus of the line on the Delmarva Peninsula from the Northeast states.
 In that same year, construction of the railroad began.
 In Cape Charles, the Railroad Company built a harbor port to handle steamships and freighters from Cape Charles to Norfolk.

 The original Town was surveyed, platted, and laid out with approximately 136 acres divided into 644 equal lots.
 Seven wider avenues which run from east to west were named for Virginia statesmen and political leaders; the streets which run north and south were named for fruits.
-The original layout of the Town is still very visible today.
+The original layout of the Town is still very visible today, and was inspired by the layout of Erie, Pennsylvania, a city in which Scott was formerly mayor.